-This course is the precursor to BUS700 and includes a formal review of all other MBA program courses completed by the students.
-Each Capstone student will be responsible for identifying a Capstone project that focuses on the Concentration pursued by the student in the MBA Program.
-The students are required to demonstrate the application of their MBA Program learning to a selected organization.
+This course is the precursor to BUS699 and includes a formal review of all other Master of Business Administration program courses completed by the students.
+Each Capstone student will be responsible for identifying a Capstone project that focuses on the Concentration pursued by the student in the Master of Business Administration program.
+The students are required to demonstrate the application of their Master of Business Administration program learning to a selected organization.
 Each student will be assigned a Capstone Mentor who will support the student in both BUS698 and continuing through BUS700.
 The course requires each student to define their project, how it applies to an organization, and how it relates to their chosen Concentration.
 This will include the development of a detailed Outline of their project for use in BUS700, and an Annotated Bibliography as a repository for their research performed in BUS698.

-The student project will be a comprehensive Proposal or Business Plan to solve a significant problem, to pursue a new opportunity, or to launch a new business venture.
+The student project will be a comprehensive proposal or business plan to solve a significant problem, to pursue a new opportunity, or to launch a new business venture.